DaleOrders/AWS-Study-Notes/README.md

 One party would take another party's public key and encrypt some data to create ciphertext.
 That ciphertext can be hidden in another file so long as both parties know how the data will be hidden.
+In this case, there is a hidden pixelation in the dog's nose, which can serve as a hidden message.

 ![image](https://user-images.githubusercontent.com/52617475/145621212-2ef94b1a-d263-4a29-a926-ff6f9989a39f.png)